Nattawat Jirochtikul: 2022–2023: Breakthrough with My School President and Moonlight Chicken

-2024–present: RISER MUSIC, My Love Mix-Up! and Run the World Concert tour
+2024–2025: Riser Music, My Love Mix-Up! and Run the World Concert tour

-Fourth was revealed as a new artist under RISER MUSIC in February 2024.
+Fourth was revealed as a new artist under Riser Music in February 2024.
 In March, he released his single "เทคะแนน (Candidate)" under the new label.
 Fourth went on to collaborate with rapper UrboyTJ, who produced his single "ง้อ (Alright)", released in August.
 He also worked with songwriter Kow of Fellow Fellow for his slow-pop single "ซึมซับ (Doubtless)", released in March 2025.
 In August 2025, Gemini and Fourth released their pop R&B duet "เรียกว่ารักได้ไหม (Is This Love?)".
-In September, Fourth released his single "Side to Side", featuring Mabelz of PiXXiE.
+In September, Fourth released his single "Side to Side", featuring Mabelz of Pixxie, produced by singer-songwriter Hye of Paper Planes.

-In March 2024, Gemini and Fourth released their design of My Ideal Fan, named "Look Khunnoo" (ลูกคุณหนู), which would become their fandom mascot and make appearances at fan events.
+On 27 March 2024, Gemini and Fourth released their design of My Ideal Fan, named "Look Khunnoo" (ลูกคุณหนู), which would become their fandom mascot and make appearances at fan events.

-In April 2024, at the GMMTV 2024 Up & Above Part 2 press conference, Fourth was announced as part of the cast for the Thai adaptation of Scarlet Heart.

 Fourth was originally set to appear alongside Gemini in the girls' love series 23.5 (2024), but in July 2023, it was announced that they had withdrawn from the series in order to prepare for their roles in a new series.
 Gemini and Fourth went on to star in My Love Mix-Up!
 (2024), which premiered on 7 June 2024.
 They also performed on the soundtrack for the series, where their opening theme song, "ลบยัง (Re-Move On)", won Best Theme Song at the Asian Academy Creative Awards, Y Entertain Awards, and Y Universe Awards.

-In addition to participating in the group concert Love Out Loud Fan Fest 2024: The Love Pirates in May 2024, Gemini and Fourth went on to headline their Run the World Concert at the Impact Arena on 31 August and 1 September 2024, showcasing their wide range of abilities, including singing, dancing and rope acrobatics.
+In addition to participating in the Love Out Loud Fan Fest 2024: The Love Pirates concert in May 2024, Gemini and Fourth went on to headline their Run the World Concert at the Impact Arena on 31 August and 1 September 2024, showcasing their wide range of abilities, including singing, dancing and rope acrobatics.
 GMMTV announced that the duo would embark on the Run the World Asia Tour, continuing in Ho Chi Minh City in October and concluding on 29 June 2025 in Osaka.

-In November 2024, at the GMMTV 2025 RIDING THE WAVE press conference, it was announced that Fourth and Gemini would star in the lead roles for the upcoming series Ticket to Heaven.
-Featuring an original script, the series will portray a young man in a Catholic seminary who explores his internal conflict between his sexuality, faith, and religion.

-In January 2025, it was announced that Fourth would star alongside Yorch Yongsin in the upcoming horror film กฤษดาพาราไดซ์ Kijsada Paradise, directed by Mike Phontharis Chotkijsadarsopon.

 Following the conclusion of the Run the World Asia Tour, Gemini and Fourth returned to the Impact Arena for their AI-themed A.W.A.K.E Concert on 30 and 31 August 2025.